liyanwan/Air-Quality-Data/README.md

 Estimated runtime: **~3 minutes**

-# How to Run the Repository (Professor Instructions)
+# How to Run the Repository

 1. Go to the **Actions** tab at the top of the repository.
 2. In the left-hand sidebar, click **“Analysis Pipeline (uv + Quarto)”**.